Average Weather at Double Eagle II Airport New Mexico, United States

 The wind is most often from the south for 2.9 months, from June 29 to September 27, with a peak percentage of 39% on July 20.
 The wind is most often from the west for 9.1 months, from September 27 to June 29, with a peak percentage of 40% on January 1.

 Best Time of Year to Visit

 To characterize how pleasant the weather is at Double Eagle II Airport throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Double Eagle II Airport for general outdoor tourist activities is from early June to early September, with a peak score in the last week of June.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Double Eagle II Airport for hot-weather activities is from mid June to late July, with a peak score in the first week of July.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Double Eagle II Airport for hot-weather activities is from mid June to early August, with a peak score in the first week of July.